tweag/webauthn/README.md

 All further instructions in this README assume that you are in a Nix shell.

+## Getting Started
+To get started with the library it is best to read the documentation of the `Crypto.WebAuthn` module.
+An example of how to use this library to implement a relying party can be found in the `server` directory, particularly the `server/src/Main.hs` module.

 ## Developing the Library
 The [Haskell Language Server (hls)][hls] and [Ormolu][ormolu] are highly recommended for the development of this library.
 The hls